affinity2/word-wrangler/README.md

 okay rules: basically you start with a random 4-lettered word (e.g. "read") which you have to rewrite to another random 4-lettered word (e.g. "face") by changing one letter at a time.
 Basically, "read" -> "reed" and so on

-also, I apologize for my messy code haha
+also, I apologize for my messy code and weird variable names haha